continuous-architecture/toolkit/readme.md

 Check out our [Governance](governance/governance.md) for information on how to get involved.

+# Supporting us

+We're a collective of enthusiast architects and open source lovers eager to transform software architecture.
+We're organizing physical events or digital ones that require some fundings from time to time.
+Our intent is not to make money, just covering up our expenses.
+If you want to support us, you can do it [here](https://opencollective.com/continuous-architecture-toolkit).

+Thank you :pray:

 # Building the Continuous Architecture website on your machine

 The [Continuous Architecture landing page](https://continuous-architecture.org) is built with [Jekyll](https://jekyllrb.com), the content with [Asciidoctor](https://asciidoctor.org) and we embed some [Tailwind](https://tailwindcss.com/) UI components.